davidlarsson33/Web-shop-under-attack/README.md

 ```

 4. Open up another tab in chrome in regular mode
-5. Notice that you are not loged in regular mode no matter what page you visit
+5. Notice that you are not logged in regular mode no matter what page you visit

 ### Attack phase